balancer/code-review/rate-providers/WeETHs.md

 ## Conclusion
-**Summary judgment: SAFE/UNSAFE**
+**Summary judgment: SAFE**

-This rate provider while price data being sent from a multisig still allows for very high or low exchangeRates being stored and the pool accessing this exchange rate to trade with.
-This is risky as a potentially not verified exchangeRate could be sent such as a hiccup on the exchangeRate decimals.
-The suggestion would be to for example have `getRate` also check if the rate provider is paused due to a bad exchange rate being sent.
+This rate provider should work well with Balancer pools.
+The rate Provider calls `getRateSafe` of the underlying rate Provider and now ensures that if the system gets paused the call to `getRate` reverts.